DCAN-Labs/cdni-brain/docs/wrappers.md

     1. `./make_run_files.sh`

-    2. `./submit_ALL.sh` 0-467 (Note: any number scheme may be used provided it is listed as a comma separated list, or as stated in the example, or a combination of both)
+    2. `./submit_ALL.sh` 0-467 (Note: any number scheme may be used provided as long as it is listed as a comma separated list, or as stated in the example, or a combination of both)

 **Steps to modify and run pipeline wrappers (using abcd-hcp-pipeline as an example)**